 Foods To Lower C-Reactive Protein

-Keep your carbs low and less than 5 g of sugar.
+Keep your carbs low and avoid added sugars.
 Include foods containing:

 - Omega 3 fatty acids (anchovies, walnuts, fatty fish, chia seed and flax seed, grass fed beef)

-- Antioxidants (especially cocoa and dark cocoa chocolate and minimal sugar, 90% cocoa with at least 5 grams of fiber)
+- Antioxidants (especially cocoa and dark chocolate with minimal sugar, 90% cocoa with at least 5 grams of fiber)

-A 2008 study showed that 1 serving (20 g) of dark chocolate every 3 days had serum CRP concentrations that were significantly lower than non-consumers or higher consumers (16).
+A 2008 study found that people who reported consuming up to 20 grams of dark chocolate twice a week had serum CRP concentrations that were significantly lower than people who reported avoiding dark chocolate alrogether or consuming very high amounts (16).

 What to avoid: Consumption of omega 6 vegetable oils (corn/soy oil) from packaged and commercially prepared foods typically throw Omega 3 fats out of balance.